evancz/start-app/README.md

     Decrement -> model - 1
 ```

 > Paste the code into [Elm's online editor][edit] to see it in action.
-If you like it, [install Elm on your machine](http://elm-lang.org/install) and start working through the [Elm Architecture tutorial][arch] which has a bunch of examples that will teach you how to set up an Elm project.
+From there, [install Elm on your machine](http://elm-lang.org/install) and start working through the [Elm Architecture tutorial][arch] which starts with this counter example and gradually works up to programs with HTTP and animation.

 [edit]: http://elm-lang.org/try